bugjam/hass-isolarcloud/README.md

 Integration is based on the [pysolarcloud](https://github.com/bugjam/pysolarcloud) library.

-## Status
-This integration is quite new and might still have bugs.
-It runs on my HomeAssistant installation but it is not a "proven" product yet.

-The iSolarCloud API itself is also new and does not seem very mature.
-Their OAuth2 implementation required some workarounds as explained [below](#oauth2-flow).

 ## Sensors

 The integration will add one device to your HomeAssistant, representing your Sungrow plant.
 The following sensors are added to the device: